 Though this is a bit inconvenient when compared to devices that function with just an account system, it does not depend on the number of phones that are used for remote controlling of the vacuum.
 Manual controlling is however not possible, so you just rely on the spot or mechanical cleaning.

-You are thus reminded about the regular maintenance of the robot, and are provided with instructions and videos to help you clean and repair the devices.
-This is unlike the Neato that just steers you to its support site upon opening your browser.
+You are thus reminded about the regular maintenance of the robot and are provided with instructions and videos to help you clean and repair the devices.
+This is unlike the Neato which just steers you to its support site upon opening your browser.